bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/assignments.md

 ### Assignments

-There are a total of O(10) assignments throughout the semester, roughly one per week.
-The problems in the assignments have been carefully chosen to provide an opportunity to learn deeper.
-Remember that one of the goals of the class is to provide the conceptual tools so that you can come up with solutions to new problems on your own.
+There will be roughly one assignment per week.
+The problems in the assignments are new and you will require creativity to solve.
+One of the objectives of the class is  for you to come up with solutions to _new_ problems.
 The assignments are working towards this goal.
-Do not expect to sit down for an hour and solve everything at once (if you do, please let us know!).
-Instead, expect a process: read the problems, understand what they are asking, come up with initial ideas, figure out why they work or not, try to formulate questions, come up with improvements.
+Approach the assignments as a process: read the problems, understand what they are asking, come up with initial ideas, figure out why they work or not, try to formulate questions, come up with improvements.
 The whole process is supposed to be interactive between you, your partner and the LAs in the study groups.

  __Turn in on Gradescope.__ The assignments will be  released on Gradescope, and you need to submit your solution on Gradescope.
 One member of the team should submit the assignment and should  add the other member to the "team" so that (s)he  can get the credit.